symfony/symfony-docs/form/without_class.rst

 In most cases, a form is tied to an object, and the fields of the form get and store their data on the properties of that object.
-This is exactly what you've seen so far in this chapter with the `Task` class.
+This is exactly what you've seen so far in this article with the `Task` class.

 But sometimes, you may just want to use a form without a class, and get back an array of the submitted data.
 This is actually really easy::